 That said, chiropractor Dr. Thanu Jeyapalan argues that basketball can be too brutal on many men’s knees after their early thirties.
 He recommends boxing as an alternative.

 “Boxing burns calories like none other and has been found to be relatively safe.
 Hanging up a bag can be a great way to work out for those with knee problems,” Jeyapalan says.

-The main downside of boxing is that even when it is with an opponent as opposed to a bag in the basement, it does not provide the same opportunities for teamwork basketball does.
+The main downside of boxing is that even when it’s with an opponent as opposed to a bag in the basement, it doesn’t provide the same opportunities for teamwork that basketball does.
 That’s exactly what reduces men’s risk of getting hurt while playing it, Backe notes.
 When guys know their limits and start feeling them strained, they can pull back in a game accordingly and let their buddies pick up the slack.

 “Your risk of injury is limited because you’re sharing the workout with your teammates,” Backe says.

 It’s not only about the workout.
 Team sports, in general, are great for men’s psychological health.
 They provide an important outlet for men to get out of the house, release stress, and bond with other men — healthy things guys have fewer opportunities for after they have kids.
 Softball, soccer and many other sports will suffice, but it’s more a matter of finding a sport to play regularly and enjoy.
 More often than not, men can find a basketball court and, as long as they’re willing to get occasionally dunked on, people of varying skill levels willing to play.

 “In terms of accessibility and inclusiveness, basketball can be played by paraplegics and the rules are simple enough to be understood by most,” Backe says.
 “Pretty much any average man looking for a workout can succeed at basketball.”